 Texas Anti-Texting Law

-On June 6, 2017, the Texas governor signed into law HB 62, which will make it a misdemeanor offense for a driver to use a portable wireless communication device to read, write or send an electronic message while operating a motor vehicle unless they are stopped.
+It is a misdemeanor offense in Texas for a driver to use a portable wireless communication device to read, write, or send an electronic message while operating a motor vehicle unless they are stopped.

-This new statute was long overdue, in that a vast majority of other states have implemented anti-texting and driving laws due to the inherent danger of texting while driving.
+This statute was long overdue, in that a vast majority of other states have implemented anti-texting and driving laws due to the inherent danger of texting while driving.

 Studies prove states that have bans on texting while driving has much lower rates of texting while driving and less distracted driving wrecks.

 In Texas, municipalities were forced to take the bull by the horns and pass city legislation trying to protect their communities.
-House Bill 62 should remedy that problem for Texas.
+Our anti-texting law should remedy that problem for Texas.

 Penalties Under the Law Texting Law

-A first offense under the new law will carry fines between $25 and $99 and the second offense between $100 and $200.
+A first offense under the law will carry fines between $25 and $99 and the second offense between $100 and $200.